zenml-io/zenml/examples/huggingface/README.md

 ## Sequence Classification

-Sequence Classification is an NLP/NLU task, where we assign labels to a given text, i.e. sentiment classification, natual langauge inference etc. In this example, we will train a sentiment classification model using the `imdb` dataset.
+Sequence Classification is an NLP/NLU task, where we assign labels to a given text, i.e. sentiment classification, natural langauge inference etc. In this example, we will train a sentiment classification model using the [`imdb`](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) dataset.

 - Load dataset: Load sequence-classification dataset in this case it is `imdb` dataset
 - Load pre-trained tokenizer: Load pre-trained tokenizer from huggingface transformers.